-The Department of Economics & Business awards a number of scholarships to students majoring in accounting, economics, management and management information systems.
+The Department of Economics & Business awards a number of scholarships to students majoring in Accounting, Economics, and Management.
 The criteria for awarding some department scholarships are provided by the donor.
 In other cases, department faculty take into account factors such as academic success and financial need to award a scholarship.
 Scholarship amounts typically range from $500 to several thousand dollars.

 The Erdman Prize honors Luther students who create, develop, and manage a successful entrepreneurial enterprise, with the competition open to all full-time Luther students regardless of major.

 Esther and Frank Barth Scholarships are awarded to majors in Accounting,

 Economics, and Management.
 First preference is given to a National Merit Scholar.